CarDioLogic/desafio_dynamic/readme.md

 | **Frontend** | GitHub Pages | GitHub Actions (Auto on push) |
 | **Backend** | Render | Dockerfile |

-### ⚠️ Important: Database Migrations
+### Database Migrations
-InfinityFree does not allow external connections to its MySQL databases.
-Therefore, any database or migration changes **must be deployed manually**:

-1. Export your local database (SQL dump).
-2. Log in to the InfinityFree control panel.
-3. Import the SQL file via **phpMyAdmin**.
+Migrations to production are handled automatically in the dockerfile using artisan commands.

 ---

-## 🛠 Tech Stack
+## 🛠  Used Tech Stack and versions

 * **Backend:** Laravel `12.57.0` (PHP `8.2.12`)
 * **Frontend:** React `19.2.5`